lindsey5/servicebridgesystem/README.md

   Secure and private communication channel for both parties.

   #### Real Time Notification
+  Real-time notifications between clients and providers about the transactions.

   #### Intelligent Chatbot
   Provides instant support and guidance for both clients and providers